-- Bring along her favorite toy or blanket.
-This will help your child be comfortable in a new, unfamiliar surrounding.
+Bring along her favorite toy or blanket.
+This will help your child be comfortable in new, unfamiliar surroundings.
 Just be aware that this will probably become a prop in some of the photos, so bring something that is pleasing to the eyes or has sentimental value and you’d be okay with photos of it.

 Talk to your child about the session and explain what’s going to happen.
 If your child is informed about the situation, it will be less scary for her when she comes to the session.
 Tell her that she is going to meet a new friend who is going to take some pictures of her.
 Let her know that you’ll be there with her and that we are going to have lots of fun.
 We might change her clothes once or twice and ask her to sit a certain way.
 During the session, we can show her a couple of photos so she can put two and two together.

 Bring Grandma (or someone else your child loves).
 Bringing along reinforcements is always a good plan.
 If grandma lives close by, or if your child’s favorite uncle has the day off of work, bring him or her with you.
 You can use this family member to help get your child to relax and laugh.